 To support the development and implementation of CEDS, PESC formed a CEDS User Group that helps support the development and implementation of CEDS throughout all sectors along the P20W education spectrum.

-The User Group meets monthly by conference call, is supported by a PESC list and website, and meets in person during PESC's Spring and Fall Data Summits.
+The User Group meets as needed by conference call, is supported by a PESC list and website, and meets as needed in person during PESC's Spring and Fall Data Summits.

 The CEDS User Group participants include representatives from: